Understanding UV Ink Adhesion

 Tips for Material Selection

-- Start with white substrates — White surfaces give the brightest, most vibrant prints
+- Start with white substrates — White surfaces give the brightest, most vibrant prints without the need to use many layers of white ink

 - Test before committing — Always print on one piece before doing a full batch